-I come from Ireland where there are many small Montessori schools.
-As a teenager I baby sat the children of Montessori teacher and she told me about Montessori.
+I come from Ireland, where many small Montessori schools exist.
+As a teenager, I babysat the children of a Montessori teacher and she told me about Montessori.

-I graduated with Association Montessori International 3-6, 6-12 ands Special Needs Diploma.
-After I came to New Zealand to teach I also completed Diploma of Early Childhood Education.
+I graduated with Association Montessori International 3-6, 6-12 and Special Needs Diploma.
+After I came to New Zealand to teach, I also completed a Diploma in Early Childhood Education.

-Montessorians talk about the three year cycle for children but I also believe teachers should also spend at least three years in the one class.
+Montessorians talk about the three-year cycle for children, but I also believe teachers should also spend at least three years in one class.
 Each year your development moves into a different plane.
-The first year you are so focused on the details and often there is too much freedom in a class, but so much passion.
+The first year you are so focused on the details, and often there is too much freedom in a class but so much passion.
 In the second year, you can see a wider picture – you also live by your successes and your mistakes – and not by those of the previous teacher as you can do for much of the first year.
-By the third year you have experienced most of the day to day events in a school, the leaders in the class are those you started as three-year-olds and hopefully you are finding your stride.
+By the third year, you have experienced most of the day-to-day events in a school, the leaders in the class are those you started as three-year-olds, and hopefully, you are finding your stride.
 It is then that teachers can focus more on the school rather than their class and so starts a new plane of development!

-In 2005 I took over as principal of New Plymouth Montessori School and started a new cycle, this time focussed on the tasks as a principal rather than a teacher.
-While I still love working with children, along the way I have found the joy of watching and supporting growth and development of all the teachers in our school.
+In 2005 I took over as principal of New Plymouth Montessori School and started a new cycle, focusing on the tasks as a principal rather than a teacher.
+While I still love working with children, along the way, I have found joy in watching and supporting the growth and development of all the teachers in our school.

-I love my job and I am well aware how fortunate I am to be able to say that.
-It takes a special type of person to work with children and I am fortunate to be surrounded at work by people who likewise love their job.
-Within a Montessori school you get to develop strong connections with families; people are literally entrusting you with their most precious treasure.
+I love my job, and I am well aware of how fortunate I am to be able to say that.
+It takes a special type of person to work with children, and I am fortunate to be surrounded at work by people who likewise love their job.
+Within a Montessori school, you develop strong connections with families; people entrusting you with their most precious treasure.
 Most of the families that come to us haven’t just enrolled their child in the school next door but have taken time to investigate all the alternatives before they send their child to our school.

-And of course then there are the children.
-I often joke that the children keep you young but the job can age you, but it is true.
-There is nothing comparable to the way children open themselves up to you and share with you the joy of learning.
+And, of course, then there are the children.
+I often joke that children keep you young, but the job can age you, but it is true.
+There is nothing comparable to how children open themselves up to you and share the joy of learning with you.
 No matter what the day, there is always some reason to smile.

-If you are interested in Montessori I would advise you to spend some time in a Montessori centre and to see for yourself.
-Reading about it is one thing but for me I also need to be immersed in it.
-For all the above reasons I love my job but just as I advise parents to find the school that best matches their values, so to is it the same for teachers.
-Find the job that uses your strengths but also challenges you, while supporting you with those challenges.
-If you think teaching might be that job, find the philosophy and then the school that matches your own teaching philosophy that you enjoy walking into and spending your day, that allows the children and adults to grow in a nurturing and respectful environment.
+If you are interested in Montessori, I would advise you to spend some time in a Montessori centre and to see for yourself.
+Reading about it is one thing, but I also need to be immersed in it.
+For all the above reasons I love my job but just as I advise parents to find the school that best matches their values, so is it the same for teachers.
+Find a job that uses your strengths but also challenges you while supporting you with those challenges.
+If you think teaching might be that job, find the philosophy and then the school that matches your own teaching philosophy that you enjoy walking into and spending your day, which allows the children and adults to grow in a nurturing and respectful environment.